-It is always advised to buy a separate export & import insurance policy if you are an importer even if your exporter has a policy.
-In case there is a claim dealing with a foreign insurer, perhaps in a different language, it could be a time-consuming and frustrating situation for you.
+It is always advised to buy a separate export & import insurance policy if you are an importer even if your exporter already has a policy.
+In case there is a claim with a foreign insurer, perhaps in a different language, it could be a time-consuming and frustrating situation for you.
 You might have to deal with courts in a foreign nation, and therefore, it makes sense to buy your own export & import insurance policy.

-As L.S.N Automobile had prepaid the amount, it approached the marine insurance company for the claim settlement.
+As L.S.N Automobile had prepaid the amount, it also approached the marine insurance company for the claim settlement.
 Here, L.S.N Automobile registered its claim at the nearest office of its export & import insurance company.

-Last year, when the company was importing packaging containers from Sri Lanka, the fire erupted in the ship due to technical issues.
+Last year, when the company was importing packaging containers from Sri Lanka, a fire erupted in the ship due to technical issues.
 As J.K had already made a prepayment of the consignment, the company had to incur heavy losses.

 It would have been challenging for J.K to deal with financial losses without export & import insurance policy.